aofarrel/verbose-fiesta/Terra/TopMed_Aligner_Featured_WS.md

 ### ...behind DRS URIs
 In order to use data behind DRS URIs, [you will need to have your Terra account set up for controlled access data](https://support.terra.bio/hc/en-us/articles/360037648172-Accessing-TCGA-Controlled-Access-workspaces-in-Terra).
 Once this is set up, you can use DRS URIs as if they were gs:// URIs, that is, putting them in as direct inputs to your workflows. **Note that some workflows may require modification to work with DRS URIs.
 (For instance, our good friend Walt at UCSC had to adjust the variant caller's WDL for this workspace!)**

+### ...on Gen3
+Please see this template workspace INSERT LINK HERE!!! !!!!!! ! !!!! !!!! in order to directly import Gen3 data into a workspace.

 ### ...on my local machine
 You can upload data directly from your local machine to Terra using Terr's UI.
 [Please see Option 1 in Terra's documentation here](https://support.terra.bio/hc/en-us/articles/360024056512-Uploading-to-a-workspace-Google-bucket).
 Because you are uploading directly to your workspace bucket in this method, your data can easily be accessed by workflows.